check-run-reporter/integrations/README.md

 If you're on the Persistent plan, you can use Check Run Reporter to efficiently distribute your tests across multiple test runners.

-`crr split` prints the names of all of the test files that should be run by this node.
-Specify the `--nodeCount` and `--nodeIndex` options to to tell Check Run Reporter how many nodes there are and which node this is.
+`crr split` prints the names of all the test files that should be run by this node.
+Specify the `--nodeCount` and `--nodeIndex` options to tell Check Run Reporter how many nodes there are and which node this is.
 Use the `--tests` option to identify all candidate test files.
 Any tests that Check Run Reporter has seen before will be evenly distributed while new test will be spread